sveawebpay/php-integration/README.md

 $response = $request->doRequest();
 ...
 ```

 Another complete, runnable example of a synchronous (invoice) order can be found in the examples/invoiceorder folder.
+TODO link

-#### 1.1.15 Payment method -- PaymentPlanPayment
+#### 1.3.2 Payment plan payment method
-Perform an payment plan payment.
-This payment form will perform a synchronous payment request and returns a response object.
+Select ->usePaymentPlanPayment() to perform an invoice payment.

 The Payment plan payment method is restricted to individual customers and can not be used by legal entities, i.e. companies or organisations.